 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.

 Floors including sub-floors

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection, however, some areas of loose/ uneven flooring were noted.
+Notes No significant defects noted within the limitations of the inspection.

+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+We have been informed by the vendor that the kitchen was refurbished in 2021.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type, however, general wear and tear was evident.
-Glass panelling was noted to some of the internal doors.
-It is assumed
+Notes Glass panelling was noted to some of the internal doors.
+We assume this is of an adequate safety type.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes that this of an adequate safety type.

 Chimney breasts and fireplaces

 Repair category 1

-Notes The gas fire was not tested.
-A copy of servicing history documentation should be obtained prior to purchase.
-This is assumed to be in order.
-All other original fireplaces have been sealed and we assume adequately vented.
+Notes All original fireplaces have been sealed and we assume adequately vented.